Emotional blackmail: Types

 Forward and Frazier identify four blackmail types each with their own mental manipulation style:

 There are different levels of demands—demands that are of little consequence, demands that involve important issues or personal integrity, demands that affect major life decisions, and/or demands that are dangerous or illegal.

 Patterns and characteristics

 Addictions

 Addicts often believe that being in control is how to achieve success and happiness in life.
 People who follow this rule use it as a survival skill, having usually learned it in childhood.
 As long as they make the rules, no one can back them into a corner with their feelings.

-Mental illness
+Personality disorders

 People with certain mental conditions are predisposed to controlling behavior including those with paranoid personality disorder, borderline personality disorder, and narcissistic personality disorder.

 People with borderline personality disorder are particularly likely to use emotional blackmail (as too are destructive narcissists).
 However, their actions may be impulsive and driven by fear and a desperate sense of hopelessness, rather than being the product of any conscious plan.